 Benchmark Input-Output (I-O) Accounts, prepared by BEA, are U.S. economic accounts that provide detailed statistics on economic processes and the relationships between various industries in the U.S. economy.
 The core of the I-O accounts consists of the "supply" table, which shows the value of each commodity produced by each industry, and the "use" table, which shows the consumption of each commodity by each industry or final user.
-The benchmark I-O accounts, which are prepared at about 5-year intervals, incorporate a vast amount of source data, the most important of which are data from the economic census.
+The benchmark I-O accounts, which are prepared at about 5-year intervals, incorporate a vast amount of source data, the most important of which are data from the Economic Census.
 The I-O account estimates are used extensively as benchmarks for many of the corresponding NIPA estimates, but I-O accounts also directly incorporate some of the NIPA estimates, such as the estimates for owner-occupied housing and for motor vehicles.
-The benchmark I-O accounts are usually released about 5 years after the reference year for the economic census.18
+The benchmark I-O accounts, which include the NIPAs and the Industry Economic Accounts.18

-Economic Census conducted by the Census Bureau, is a mandatory census that provides a detailed portrait of the nation's economy once every 5 years.19 The economic census consists of several censuses that cover nearly all private industries, including manufacturing, wholesale and retail trade, construction, transportation, information, services, and finance and insurance.20 In the 2007 Economic Census, report forms were sent to the establishments of all large employers (all multi-establishment firms and all firms with a payroll above a specified cutoff) and to a stratified sample of small employers (single-establishment firms with payroll below the cutoff).
+Economic Census conducted by the Census Bureau, is a mandatory census that provides a detailed portrait of the nation's economy once every 5 years.19 The Economic Census consists of several censuses that cover nearly all private industries, including manufacturing, wholesale and retail trade, construction, transportation, information, services, and finance and insurance.20 In the 2007 Economic Census, report forms were sent to the establishments of all large employers (all multi-establishment firms and all firms with a payroll above a specified cutoff) and to a stratified sample of small employers (single-establishment firms with payroll below the cutoff).
 Statistics for selected small employers (for example, those with fewer than 10 employees) and all firms without employees were compiled from administrative records of the IRS and other federal government agencies.
-The economic census is the most important data source for the benchmark I-O accounts.
-Results from the economic census are released over a period of several years.
+The Economic Census is the most important data source for the benchmark I-O accounts.
+Results from the Economic Census are released over a period of several years.

-Census of Governments, which is conducted by the Census Bureau in the same years as the economic census, is a voluntary census that provides periodic and comprehensive statistics about governments and governmental activities.
+Census of Governments, which is conducted by the Census Bureau in the same years as the Economic Census, is a voluntary census that provides periodic and comprehensive statistics about governments and governmental activities.
 The census covers all state and local governments, including counties, cities, townships, special districts, and school districts.
-Data are collected on revenues, expenditures, debt, assets, employees, payroll, and benefits for the individual fiscal year that ended prior to July 1 of the census year.
-These source data are primarily used in estimating state and local government spending.
-The financial data are released beginning about 16 months after the close of the census year, and the employment data are released beginning about 12 months after the close of the census year.

-18 Effective with the 2013 cycle of comprehensive updates of the NIPAs and releases of the benchmark I-O accounts, the two sets of accounts are fully integrated-that is, the results of the 2013 comprehensive NIPA revision were released before publication of the 2007 benchmark I-O accounts.
+Data are collected on revenues, expenditures, debt, assets,

+18 Effective with the September 2020 release of GDP, BEA accelerated both industry and state quarterly GDP to align with the third estimate of U.S. GDP for each quarter.
+In September 2022 and September 2023, BEA concurrently produced and published annual, and then comprehensive, updates of national, industry, and state statistics.
+NIPA and industry statistics had been fully integrated, but published over several months, since the 2013 cycle of comprehensive updates of the NIPAs and release of the benchmark I-O accounts.
 Previously, benchmark I-O accounts were released first, and thus they were not fully consistent with the revised NIPA estimates.
+For more information on the synchronization of the accounts, see the box on "Bringing Together National, Industry, and Regional" in

-For more information, see Erich H. Strassner and David B. Wasshausen, "Preview of the 2013 Comprehensive Revision of the Industry Economic Accounts," Survey 93 (June 2013): 19-33.
+[&]quot;Preview of the 2023 Comprehensive Update of the National Economic Accounts," Survey 103 (June 2023).
+For more information on BEA's benchmark I-O accounts, see Erich H. Strassner and David B. Wasshausen, "Preview of the 2013 Comprehensive Revision of the Industry Economic Accounts," Survey 93 (June 2013): 19-33.